Dawud-Shuaibu/js-ifelse-statement/README.md

-# js-ifelse-statement
+# JavaScript *ifelse* statement
- JavaScript "ifelse" Statement
+ Contains how to use javascript *ifelse* statement in action.